 Credit card issuers make it easy to repay your balance by allowing minimum payments.
-Making the minimum payment on your credit card not only increases the amount of time it takes to pay off your credit card balance, it also increases the amount of interest you pay on your credit card.
+However, making only the minimum payment on your credit card balance increases the amount of time it takes to pay off your credit card balance by increasing the amount of interest you pay on your credit card.

-Don't just pay the minimum payment (unless it's part of your get out of debt strategy).
-Instead, increasing your monthly credit card payment helps you pay off your balance sooner and at a lower cost.
+Don't just pay the minimum payment.
+Increasing your monthly credit card payment helps you pay off your balance sooner and at a lower cost.

 Don't let your due date pass you by.
 Send your monthly payments on time.
 Come up with a system for remembering your due dates if you keep forgetting.
-Late payments can cost up to $38 in late fees depending on the number of times you've been late in the past six months.
+Late fees can make it difficult to pay down your balance.

 Falling behind by more than 30 days also impacts your credit score.
-And if your payment is more than 60 days late, your credit card issuer may raise your interest rate to the highest penalty rate.
+If your payment is more than 60 days late, your credit card issuer may raise your interest rate to the highest penalty rate.

 When you loan your credit card to someone else, you have no control over the purchases they make.
 In the end, you’re responsible for paying the bill, even if the person who borrowed your credit card doesn’t.
 Never loan your credit card unless you're prepared to pay for all the purchases they make.

-If you don’t open your credit card billing statement, you risk missing your payment due date or paying less than you should to be considered on time.
+If you don’t open your credit card billing statement, you risk missing your payment due date or paying less than you should to remain current.
 Ignoring your credit card statement could cause you to miss important announcements about changes to your credit card terms.

-Your billing statement is often the first tip off to any fraudulent activity on your account.
+Your billing statement is often the first alert to any fraudulent activity on your account.
 Always read your billing statement, if only to make sure that all the charges are accurate and that payments have been applied to your account correctly.